Estimated reading time: 5 minutes

 Step 1: Check the Battery

 The first step is to check the battery voltage and make sure it’s within the manufacturer’s recommended range.
 If the battery voltage is low, it may simply need to be charged.
-However, if the voltage is high or low, this may indicate a more serious problem.
+However, if the voltage is too high or low, this may indicate a more serious problem.

 Step 2: Check for Other Codes